sachinlim/discord-bot/README.md

 pip install discord, selenium, requests, beautifulsoup4
 ```

-For MacOS, `pip3` might need to be used.
+For MacOS, `pip3` might need to be used
 ```
 # Installing the entire requirements.txt file
 pip3 install -r requirements.txt